tcollins2011/Postlethwait_miRNA/Scripts/RNAcoFold/README_RnaCoFold.md

 Introduction
 ------------

-This section of the project contains all of the code that was used to run miRDeep2 analysis.
-It is structured in to the three main steps that were done on the data: pre-processing, running miRDeep2, and post-processing.
+This section of the project contains all of the code that was used to run RNACoFold, which returns information regarding the sability of RNA dimers.
+For our purposes, we used the program to investigate miRNA dimers.

 Installation
 ------------